sergejsha/tinybus/README.md

     // 3.
 Now activity is able to receive events.
 Let's implement a callback
     // method for an event of type LoadingEvent.
 Callback must be a public
-    // methow with @Subscribe annotation.
+    // method with @Subscribe annotation.

     @Subscribe
     public void onLoadingEvent(LoadingEvent event) {